 The First Offerings of Aaron

-1 On the eighth day, Moses called Aaron and his sons, and the elders of Israel; 2 and he said to Aaron, “Take a calf from the herd for a sin offering, and a ram for a burnt offering, without defect, and offer them before the Lord.
-3 You must speak to the Israelites, saying, ‘Take a male goat for a sin offering; and a calf and a lamb, both a year old, without defect, for a burnt offering; 4 and a bull and a ram for peace offerings, to sacrifice before the Lord; and a grain offering mixed with oil: for today the Lord appears to you.’ ”
+1 On the eighth day, Moses called Aaron and his sons and the elders of Israel, 2 and he said to Aaron, “Take a calf from the herd for a sin offering and a ram for a burnt offering, without defect, and offer them before the Lord.
+3 You must speak to the Israelites, saying, ‘Take a male goat for a sin offering, and a calf and a lamb, both a year old, without defect, for a burnt offering, 4 and a bull and a ram for peace offerings, to sacrifice before the Lord, and a grain offering mixed with oil, for today the Lord will appear to you.’ ”

 5 They brought what Moses commanded before the Tent of Meeting.
-All the congregation came near and stood before the Lord.
-6 Moses said, “This is what the Lord commanded that you should do; that the glory of the Lord will appear to you.”
-7 Moses said to Aaron, “Draw near to the altar, and offer your sin offering, and your burnt offering, and make atonement for yourself, and for the people; and present the offering of the people, and make atonement for them, as the Lord commanded.”
+The entire congregation came near and stood before the Lord.
+6 Moses said, “This is what the Lord commanded that you should do, that the glory of the Lord will appear to you.”
+7 Moses said to Aaron, “Draw near to the altar and offer your sin offering and your burnt offering and make atonement for yourself and for the people, and present the offering of the people and make atonement for them, as the Lord commanded.”